emory-libraries/dlp-curate/architecture-decisions/0003-AWX-for-dlp-automation.md

 * Date: 2020-03-05

 ## Context
-The team has been developing Ansible roles for a wide varity of issues.
-They govern everything from building the EC2s to backing up individual componets of DLP.
+The team has been developing Ansible roles for a wide variety of issues.
+They govern everything from building the EC2s to backing up individual components of DLP.
 We need a neutral platform to run these roles on.
 This platform would need to be able to run the playbooks on demand or scheduled.
-Red Hat provides two solutions: AWX and Ansible Tower.
+RedHat provides two solutions: AWX and Ansible Tower.

 ## Decision
 AWX is the upline, free version of Ansible Tower.
 It is available primary as docker images.
 AWX is capable of running playbooks as required.